-satisfying its fundamental obligation to obtain reasonable assurance about whether the financial statements were free of material misstatement.
-The fact that one or more deficiencies in an audit reach this level of significance does not necessarily indicate that the financial statements are materially misstated.
-It is often not possible for the inspection team, based only on the information available from the auditor, to reach a conclusion on those points.
-Whether or not associated with a disclosed financial reporting misstatement, an auditor's failure to obtain the reasonable assurance that the auditor is required to obtain is a serious matter.
-It is a failure to accomplish the essential purpose of the audit, and it means that, based on the audit work performed, the audit opinion should not have been issued.6 The audit deficiency that reached this level of significance is described below- A.1.
-Issuer A the failure to perform sufficient procedures to test the valuation of investments (AS 2502.26, .28, and .40).
-B. Auditing Standards The deficiency described above could relate to several applicable provisions of the standards that govern the conduct of audits.
-The paragraphs of the standard that are cited for the deficiency are those that most directly relate to the deficiency.
-The Inclusion in an inspection report does not mean that the deficiency remained unaddressed after the inspection team brought it to the Firm's attention.
+- (1) the Firm's failure to identify, or to address appropriately, departures from GAAP that appeared to the inspection team to be material, which related to the accounting for, and omission from the financial statements of certain disclosures related to, business combinations (AS 2810.30 and.31); - (2) the failure to perform sufficient procedures to test the accounting for business combinations, including the failure to test issuer-provided data

+Inclusion in an inspection report does not mean that the deficiency remained unaddressed after the inspection team brought it to the Firm's attention.
 Depending upon the circumstances, compliance with PCAOB standards may require the Firm to perform additional audit procedures, or to inform a client of the need for changes to its financial statements or reporting on internal control, or to take steps to prevent reliance on its previously expressed audit opinions.
 The Board expects that firms will comply with these standards, and an inspection may include a review of the adequacy of a firm's compliance with these requirements, either with respect to previously identified deficiencies or deficiencies identified during that inspection.
 Failure by a firm to take appropriate actions, or a firm's misrepresentations in responding to an inspection report, about whether it has taken such actions, could be a basis for Board disciplinary sanctions.